The impact of holding a concentrated stock position

 Is the average daily volume high enough for me to diversify?

 Sometimes your position—especially if you are a founder or other large holder—is far larger than the average daily trading volume.
 Most diversification techniques require a large amount of trading.
-So if the stock doesn’t trade enough, a secondary offering or block sale might be your best option to discuss with your advisor.
+So if the stock doesn’t trade enough, a secondary offering or block sale might be an option to discuss with your advisor.

 Company executives, board members and large shareholders should always consider insider rules, which may place conditions on when and how you can sell, before any sale.
 Discuss goals for your portfolio and alternatives with your advisor to help you comply with these rules.